pinobatch/240p-test-mini/common/docs/pluge_shark.md

 we probably don't have the rights to this icon, I drew my own replacement based on the pose used by emoji fonts' renderings of the character 🦈 [SHARK (U+1F988)][2], added in Unicode 11.
-I made a bit more cartoonish, including a large eye like those of the icon, and colored it based on the closest color in the [Bisqwit palette on wiki.nesdev.com][3] to each color in the icon.
+I made it a bit more cartoonish, including a large eye like those of the icon, and colored it based on the closest color in the [Bisqwit palette on wiki.nesdev.com][3] to each color in the icon.